-The call to action drives action obviously.
+The call to action drives action.
 The clue’s in the name.
 Actions need clear and concrete language.
 Calls to action are decisive and definitive.
 If they’re not, they don’t work.

 You can make it even clearer by making the design of the call to action back up the clarity of the words.

-On your advertising, make the call to action stand out separately from the rest of the copy.
-Make it big, make it prominent, and make it the last thing the audience see.
+On your advertising, make the call to action stand out from the rest of the copy.
+Make it big, prominent, and the last thing the audience see.

 On your website, make the design of your call to action buttons consistent.
-Notice on our site how our call to action buttons are always red, and always bigger than the body copy.
+Notice on our site how our call to action buttons are always red.
+And they’re always bigger than the body copy.
 They stand out.

 These all help the customer.
-But of course, you can only tell they work if and when the customer uses them.
-For that, you need to test.
+But of course, you can only tell they work if the customer uses them.
+And for that, you need to test.

 Golden Rule 3 - Test it out

-For all you think you know what customers want, and as clear as you make the call to action, the only way to really know it works is to test it with customers.
+For all you think you know what customers want, and as clear as you make the call to action, the only way to really know it works is to test it.